Replicating Lavender's Greeks¶

 Theta vs Decay

 Lavender publishes two time-decay measures.
-Theta is the analytical partial derivative shown above — what standard models produce.
+Theta is the analytical partial derivative — what standard models produce.
 Decay is the expected price change from now to the same time on the next trading day, accounting for weekends and the discrete forward roll.

 Concrete scenarios for an ATM call losing ~$0.15 per calendar day: